 - Theme: Highest level strategic objectives of the product

-- Epic: Subsets of a theme that is often broken down into a smaller group of tasks
+- Epic: Subsets of a theme that project managers often break down into a smaller group of tasks

 - Story: A further subset of the product, feature or epic.

-It may seem counterintuitive to make a roadmap before prioritization.
-However, this is intentional so as to avoid teams getting bogged down in features alone and making sure all activities are aligned with the broader theme that the team is trying to achieve.
+It may seem counterintuitive to make a roadmap before prioritisation.
+However, this is order helps teams to not get bogged down in features.
+Instead, it ensures teams align all activities with the broader theme that the team is trying to achieve.